Johanna Mikl-Leitner: Early life and education

-Johanna Mikl-Leitner was born in Hollabrunn, Lower Austria.
+Johanna Leitner was born in Hollabrunn, Lower Austria.
 She grew up in Großharras, where she attended primary school from 1970 till 1974.
 She went to a grammar school which specializes in natural sciences (Realgymnasium) in Laa an der Thaya.
 In 1978, she switched to business school (Handelsakademie) in Laa, where she took her A-levels (Matura) in 1983.
 Mikl-Leitner studied Business Education at the Vienna University of Economics and Business and graduated with a Master of Social and Economic Sciences degree.

 Career

 Mikl-Leitner taught at the business school (Handelsakademie) in Laa an der Thaya, where she had previously studied, from 1989 until 1990.
-Subsequently she became a trainee with the Federation of Austrian Industries until 1993 and then worked for a publishing company until 1995.
+Subsequently, she became a trainee with the Federation of Austrian Industries until 1993 and then worked for a publishing company until 1995.
 At that point she made her first steps into politics.
 She became the marketing manager for the Lower Austrian ÖVP in 1995 and their leader in 1998.